Safety Considerations

 Event Safety Plans

-Events involving environment, health, and/or safety hazards will require a written safety plan which must be reviewed by the EHS Office, Insurance Office, and other departments as necessary.
+Events involving environment, health, and/or safety hazards will require a written safety plan which must be reviewed by the EHS Office, Insurance Office, Police, and other departments as necessary.
+The fire department or other regulators may also have to review this plan.
+The process may require more time to review and obtain approval, so plan ahead.
 The EHS Office will work with the event planners to identify and address safety concerns prior to running the event, but it is the event host's responsibility to supervise the event and ensure that the plan is executed.
+If the event planner significantly changes the activities and this introduces safety issues, then the safety plan will need to be resubmitted for review.

 Exit Doors

-Egress routes may not be obstructed in any way and exit signs must remain clearly visible.
-NO EXCEPTIONS!
-Additional temporary exit signs may be required for some events to ensure clear visibility of egress routes and exit signs.
+Exit signs and doors must be clearly visible, cannot be obscured by decorations, and exit signs cannot be turned off.
+Maintain access to all exit doors, stairs and corridors.
+Additional temporary exit signs may be required for some events to ensure clear visibility of egress routes and exit doors.

 Room Capacity